Energy

 Skills needed

 The variety of roles for graduates in the energy sector makes it difficult to generalise about the skills required.
-However, most employers in the sector emphasise the need for the following:
+Review job descriptions to understand the essential and desirable qualities needed for the roles that interest you most.
+Most employers in the sector emphasise the need for the following:

 • Analytical skills and ability to solve problems.

-• Interpersonal skills and the ability to work in a diverse team, with those from different disciplines and cultures.
+• The ability to work in a diverse team, with those from different disciplines and cultures.

 • Determination and drive.

-• Proven academic ability – most graduate schemes require a 2:1 or above (some accept a 2:2).
+• Proven academic ability – most graduate schemes require a 2:1 or above (some accept a 2:2), but not necessarily in a technically relevant subject.

 • Ability to think commercially.